Croatia joined the Schengen Area in January. Now air borders have been dropped in the passport-free travel zone.

 What currency does Croatia use?

-From next year, however, Croatia will begin using the euro.
+From January 2023, however, Croatia began using the euro.
 The country joins 19 other countries in the bloc that use the currency.

 The eastern European nation is hoping this will bring greater financial security to its citizens and raise the standard of living.